Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
+    - title: "Master Internship | Strain Synthesis "
+      description_full: >-
+        Your responsibilities will include:

+        * Application and development of molecular techniques for strain engineering;

+        * Design and implementation of automated protocols that accelerate the efficiency and effectiveness of the strain development process;

+        * Support the work infrastructure and ensure the continuity of the strain development pipeline, including strain maintenance and inventory management (ELN);

+        * Data management and reporting including project reports (oral and written).

+        We are looking for someone with the following characteristics:

+        * MSc level in Systems Biology, Biotechnology, Biochemistry, Microbiology, Molecular Biology or similar;

+        * Experience with Python programming language or similar;

+        * Trained in molecular cloning techniques and microbiological safety - Personal qualities: creative, target-oriented, and self-motivated;

+        * Good communication skills, both verbal and written, in the English language.

+        Please send your cover letter and resume to joanna.kowalczyk@photanol.com\

+        \

+        The position is available per September 2023.
+      description_short: "We are looking for an MSc internship candidate (preferably enrolled in last year) for a period of at least 6 months in our labs in Amsterdam.
+You will get a role in our Strain Synthesis team with emphasis on toolbox development and lab automation. "
     - title: "Research Technician Strain Synthesis "
       description_short: "We are looking for a candidate to strengthen the execution of cyanobacterial strain engineering strategies for the (improved)